rsbCodeZ/springDataRest/README.md

 This is sample project which has failing test case to demonstrate the issue which occurs during PUT.

-Run UpdateEntityTest class :

-The test method updateLibraryBook fails as id & book's author name has mismatch.
+Run UpdateEntityTest class :The test method updateLibraryBook fails as id & book's title name mismatches.

 Scenario: